-The successful applicants will be attached to M+ for three to six months in 2021, conducting independent research, preferably on a full-time basis.
-Fellows are encouraged to engage with the museum’s curatorial staff and participate in M+ programmes.
-The fellowship should result in 1) a paper (5,000 words or more) to be disseminated digitally or in print by M+ and Design Trust, or an equivalent outcome in an alternative format; and 2) a lecture as part of the museum’s public programmes.
+Successful applicants will be attached to M+ for three to six months in 2023, conducting independent research, preferably on a full-time basis.
+Fellows are encouraged to engage with the museum’s curatorial staff and participate in programmes at M+.
+The fellowship should result in:

-The M+ / Design Trust Research Fellow will receive a lump-sum stipend of up to 40,000 Hong Kong dollars per month for three to six months (determined on a case-by-case basis) to cover living, insurance, and research-related costs.
+The M+ / Design Trust Research Fellow will receive a lump-sum stipend of up to HKD 40,000 per month for three to six months (determined on a case-by-case basis) to cover research-related costs.

-- Original proposal that expands and reinterprets existing knowledge, or produces new knowledge, of design and architecture in, or with an impact on, Hong Kong and the Greater Bay Area and/or Asia, within a regional and global context
+- original proposal that expands and reinterprets existing knowledge, or produces new knowledge, of design and architecture in or with an impact on Hong Kong, the Greater Bay Area, and/or other parts of Asia, within a regional and global context,

-- Potential for expanding the understanding and scope of the museum’s current and future collections, programming, and curatorial strategies in design and architecture
+- potential for expanding the understanding and scope of the museum’s collection, programming, and curatorial strategies in design and architecture, and

 The fellowship will be awarded on a competitive basis by a committee comprising representatives from M+ and Design Trust.
 After the initial screening process, shortlisted candidates will be invited to an in-person or remote interview.